Henry Ford Assembly Line: How Processes Increased Productivity

 Henry Ford decided that moving the product to the workers rather than the workers going to the product seemed like a better use of time and resources.

-Henry Ford assembly line did just that it had a movement element that allowed the car to be pulled down the line (rope to start) and in stages of production step by step through the manufacturing process.
+Henry Ford assembly line did just that, it had a movement element that allowed the car to be pulled down the line (rope to start) and in stages of production, step by step through the manufacturing process.

 When these principles are improved, it reduces wasted power and effort.

-It moved car production away from skilled tradesmen to enable unskilled labour to take over a large amount of the tasks as they were much easier to replace.
+It moved car production away from skilled tradesmen to enable unskilled labour to take over a large amount of the tasks, as they were much easier to replace.

-Positive Impacts of Henry Ford Assembly Line
+Positive Impacts of the Henry Ford Assembly Line

 The mass production of a complete automobile using the assembly line.
-Society was also impacted by Henry Ford Assembly Line in many positive ways, like creating many more jobs for the low skilled workers.
+Henry Ford’s Assembly Line also impacted society in many positive ways, such as creating more jobs for low-skilled workers.

 Profit-sharing payments to keep workers at the plant and increase wages to a $5 workday.

-Negative Impacts of Henry Ford Assembly Line
+Negative Impacts of the Henry Ford Assembly Line

 Some impacts can be seen negatively.
 An example of a negative result: